-Maharashtra polls: Nawab Malik loses from Mankhurd, Zeeshan Siddique trailing from Bandra East
+Maharashtra polls: Nawab Malik loses from Mankhurd, Zeeshan Siddique loses from Bandra East

 Suresh Patil from Chief Minister Eknath Shinde’s faction of the Shiv Sena faction was placed third.

-In the Bandra East Assembly seat, Zeeshan Siddique, the Ajit Pawar-led NCP’s candidate and son of former state minister Baba Siddique, was trailing by around 10,000 votes.
+In the Bandra East Assembly seat, Zeeshan Siddique, the Ajit Pawar-led NCP’s candidate and son of former state minister Baba Siddique, lost by 11,365 votes.
 Baba Siddique was shot dead, allegedly by three men, on October 12.

-At 4.10 pm, Zeeshan Siddique was trailing behind the Shiv Sena (Uddhav Balasaheb Thackeray)’s Varun Satish Sardesai by a margin of 9,805 votes in Bandra East.
-While Zeeshan Siddique had secured 44,546 votes, Sardesai was leading after receiving 54,351 votes.
+The Bandra East seat was won by Shiv Sena (Uddhav Balasaheb Thackeray)’s Varun Satish Sardesai by a margin of 11,365 votes.
+While Zeeshan Siddique secured 46,343 votes, Sardesai received 57,708 votes.

 In 2019, Malik had won the state elections from the Anushakti Nagar constituency.
-Zeeshan Siddique, had won the Vandre East seat on a Congress ticket that year.
+Zeeshan Siddique had won the Bandra East seat on a Congress ticket that year.
 However, he was expelled from the party in August.

 Follow Scroll’s coverage of the 2024 Maharashtra Assembly election result here

-Overall, the ruling Mahayuti alliance – comprising the Bharatiya Janata Party, the Shiv Sena group led by Shinde and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar – was headed for an overwhelming victory in the Assembly elections in the state on Saturday.
+The ruling Mahayuti alliance – comprising the Bharatiya Janata Party, the Shiv Sena group led by Shinde and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar – is headed for an overwhelming victory in the Assembly elections.

-The alliance was ahead in 225 seats, the Opposition Maha Vikas Aghadi in 54 seats and others in nine seats, according to Election Commission data.
-The BJP was ahead in 130 seats, the Shinde’s Shiv Sena in 55 and the Nationalist Congress Party group led by Ajit Pawar in 40.
+At 6.45 pm on Saturday, the alliance had won 158 seats and was leading in 73 others.

-In the Maha Vikas Aghadi camp, the Shiv Sena (Uddhav Balasaheb Thackeray) was ahead in 20 seats, the Congress in 19 seats and the Nationalist Congress Party group led by Sharad Pawar in 11.
+The Opposition Maha Vikas Aghadi won 32 seats and was leading in 13 others, according to Election Commission data.
+The Shiv Sena (Uddhav Balasaheb Thackeray) won 16 seats and was ahead in four seats, the Congress won 10 seats and was ahead in five and the Nationalist Congress Party group led by Sharad Pawar won six seats and was leading in four others.

 Also read: In Maharashtra’s crowded field, Opposition could stand out by tapping state’s progressive tradition